 - Fully investigate any irregularities to the touch or feel of the rope or if unsure, ask a more experienced person to also inspect anything suspect.

-- Wash them occasionally using just lukewarm water or manufacturer approved cleaning agents.
+- Wash them occasionally using just lukewarm water or manufacturer-approved cleaning agent.

 - Use a rope bag when at a dusty/dirty crag to keep grit from working inside the sheath

-- Dont buy a second hand rope, you cant tell where its been or what its done.
+- Don’t buy a second-hand rope, you can’t tell where it has been or what it has done.